You may have heard of “scaling” when looking into Agile development in recent times.

 You also want to try and apply the same objectives and policies throughout, even if the groups are at different levels.

-One of the principles of Kanban is one of improvement and does not require you to change your processes but work with policies and processes already in place.
+One of the principles of Kanban is one of improvement and does not require you to change your processes but to work with policies and processes already in place.

 When implementing Kanban on a bigger scale you should adopt the same thinking.
 However, that isn’t to say that if a certain process or policy isn’t working it can’t be changed.